Katherine P. Dabney, Ph.D.

 Formal and informal educational experiences that influence achievement, literacy and eventually persistence in science-related career fields, especially among underrepresented groups in STEM

-- Serving on the advisory board for grant development and implementation, which examines the extent to which informal STEP activities that target pre-college students influence career aspirations, for the Outreach Programs and Science Career Intentions (OPSCI), a National Science Foundation STEP grant (NSF DUE 1161052, STEP).
+- Served on the advisory board from 2012-2017 for grant development and implementation, which examines the extent to which informal STEP activities that target pre-college students influence career aspirations, for the Outreach Programs and Science Career Intentions (OPSCI), a National Science Foundation STEP grant (NSF DUE 1161052, STEP).

-- Subcontract principal investigator for Project Exploring Longitudinal Research on Out-of-school Time Experiences in STEM (EXPLORE).
-Project EXPLORE is a National Science Foundation AISL grant funded to design and implement a large-scale, multi-programmatic, longitudinal study of the United States’ and United Kingdom’s informal science learning programs (NSF DRL 1451275, AISL).
+- VCU principal investigator from 2014-2016 for Project Exploring Longitudinal Research on Out-of-school Time Experiences in STEM (EXPLORE).
+Project EXPLORE is a National Science Foundation AISL grant funded to design and implement a large-scale, multi-programmatic, longitudinal study of the United States' and United Kingdom's informal science learning programs (NSF DRL 1451275, AISL).

 Dr. Katherine P. Dabney teaches courses in science methods to pre-service elementary teachers.
 Her teaching interests include a focus on helping pre-service teachers plan and develop methods to foster interest, engage students and prepare effective lessons within the field of early science education.